alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

    This step will create a ZIP file containing the release in the root of your govuk-frontend git directory.
 You will need this file when creating the GitHub release.

-   It will also automatically create a tag in Github which you can use to create a Github release in the following section.
+   It will also automatically create a tag in GitHub which you can use to create a GitHub release in the following section.

 6. Verify the presence of the pre-release and its tag on [npm](https://www.npmjs.com/package/govuk-frontend?activeTab=versions)